Ayandeh Bank

-Ayandeh Bank was a bank in the Islamic Republic of Iran.
-It was established in 2013.
-The bank was a member of the Islamic Association of Iran.
-On October 23, 2025, the bank's operating license was revoked, and its banking operations were dissolved and it's funds were moved into Bank Melli Iran.
+Ayandeh Bank was an Iranian bank established in 2013 by Ali Ansari.
+On 23 October 2025, its operating license was revoked, its banking operations were dissolved, and the Central Bank of Iran merged it with Bank Melli Iran.

 History

-Ayandeh Bank was established on August 7, 2013 with the registration No. 442325 following the merger of two credit institutions and a bank.
-It started to work as a private bank under the supervision of the Central Bank of the Islamic Republic of Iran with the license No. 93/349144 dated March 17, 2015.
+Ayandeh Bank was established in August 2013 by Ali Ansari, following the merger of two credit institutions and a bank.
+It began functioning as a private bank under the supervision of the Central Bank of the Islamic Republic of Iran in March 2015.
+Ayandeh offered the highest interest rates to retail depositors of any bank in Iran but had many non-performing loans on its books.

-In December 2020, the bank announced the sale of the Iran Mall for $3.5 Billion in a move to divest its non-banking assets.
+The bank's largest investment was Iran Mall, which opened in 2018.
+In December 2020, the bank announced the sale of the mall for $3.5 billion in a move to divest its non-banking assets.
+According to Tasnim news agency, "90% of the bank's resources were tied up in projects under its own management" when it was closed by banking authorities.